How unions make a difference to health and safety

 The Health and Safety at Work Act, which came into force in 1974, recognised the importance of worker involvement.
 It stated that employers have a legal duty to consult and also set up the current system of safety representatives.
 Despite this legal requirement and the overwhelming evidence that consultation saves lives and prevents injuries, many employers do not consult with their workforce, yet we do not know of one case where an employer has been prosecuted for this.

-And even the rights we have are not enough.
-At the moment safety representatives can raise any safety matter they want with their employer - but there is no legal duty to respond.
+The rights we have are important, but they could be better.
+At the moment safety representatives can raise any safety matter they want with their employer – but there is no legal duty to respond.
 An employer can legally ignore any question a safety representative raises.

 There are also restrictions on those workers a safety representative can act on behalf of.
+The current regulations are suited more to a time when most workers were employed within a large site and everyone on the site had the same employer.
 If you have workers working in the same workplace, but with different employers then the safety representative can only represent the workers employed by his or her own employer.
+Given the high levels of out-sourcing and agency working, the law does not reflect the new ways of working.

 The TUC wants to see some simple changes to the safety representatives regulations to make them more effective and help reduce injuries and illnesses caused by work.
 These changes include: